 A liar retains some respect for the truth: he tries to conceal his lies, weave a web of deception and make it difficult for his victims to discover the facts.
 Trump does none of this.

 He states, for instance, that his inauguration crowd was the largest ever — when photos of his and past inaugurations are easily accessible.
 He declares to a national audience that “nobody has more respect for women than I do, nobody” — when the Billy Bush tape of him boasting that he grabs women “by the pussy” is fresh in everyone’s mind.
-In defense of his Saturday Charlottesville statement, he says that unlike others he waits for the facts to come in before making judgments — when his Twitter outbursts are read by millions.
+In defense of his initial Charlottesville statement, he says that unlike others he waits for the facts to come in before making judgments — when his Twitter outbursts are read by millions.

 Trump makes no distinction between truth and falsity, between statements backed by evidence and statements unsupported by any evidence.
 This is why you can’t catch him in a lie.
 He doesn’t care.